 The backbone for innovation began with fiber optic cable and establishing “hotspots” to bring wireless technology to more than a mile below the surface in solid rock and our workers regularly use tablets underground.
 From there, we have taken a step-by-step approach to implementing technologies that make sense for our innovation strategy.
 For example:

 - Our early testing of battery-operated load, haul, and dump (LHD) equipment provided helpful feedback on safety and health benefits coming from zero-emission power, noise and heat reduction, and more responsive machine controls.
 Technology advances will bring improved battery life for more effective deployment of these machines as production workhorses.

-- The early adoption of tele-remote-controlled LHD’s and advanced automated LHD’s, which are assigned transport missions to contribute to the underground mine plan, have improved worker safety by moving employees out of those work areas.
+- We are an early adopter of the Teleremote battery operated LHD equipment that is remotely administered and reduces energy use and heat output.
+This technology significantly lowered levels of noise and improved worker safety by moving employees away from the mine face.
 They have also added to production output by utilizing previously unused standby time at the end of work shifts.
 This technology platform enables one operator to remotely oversee up to three machines from the same station in the mine office.

 - Our autonomous 24-hour underground truck operation at the Casa Berardi Mine has increased safety, increased payloads by 8 percent and decreased energy use by 17 percent per vehicle.
 The expected cost savings from just two trucks totals around $3 M per year.